How to Style Your Bandage (And Bodycon) Dress

 Add Texture to Your Dress with Layers

 When it comes to outerwear, there is no limit to your options.
-Remember that the coat you wear is meant to add a layer of style and finesse to your dress.
-Poufy coats or bomber jackets may not be the best idea because they hide your dress and figure - which defeats the purpose of a bandage dress.
+However, remember that the outerwear you choose must add style and finesse to your dress.
+Puffy coats or bomber jackets may not be the best idea because they hide your dress and figure - which defeats the purpose of a bandage dress.

 Belt Up for Gracious Style

 Solid colored dresses run the risk of looking monotonous.
 If it is too warm to wear layers or to carry a shawl, adding a belt is a great way to break the monotony.
 Adding a belt serves a variety of purposes – it helps you flaunt a slim waistline, hide those extra pounds in the tummy area, and creates the illusion of curves on a straight waist.